 Benefits of the Crate

 Besides being useful when needing to have your dog in one place (such as when cleaning or cooking), crates have a number of additional benefits.
 If planning to have a party with many unfamiliar people who may not know the rules of the house or may be prone to leaving doors or yard gates open, crating your dog is a safe option.
-When traveling, crating your dog while in a car or airplane may be necessary.
+When travelling, crating your dog while in a car or air plane may be necessary.
 Additionally, anxious dogs can benefit from quiet crate time in order to decompress.
 Dogs that suffer from separation anxiety are often safest in a crate when the owner is gone, especially if prone to destructive tendencies.
 Finally, a crate is useful for the dog who seeks refuge from chaos, especially if the house is home to other pets or children.
 Overall, crate training is a worthwhile skill for all dogs, no matter size, breed, or age!